matrix-org/prosody-mod-auth-matrix-user-verification/README.md

     -- (optional) UVS auth token, if authentication enabled -- Uncomment and set the right token if necessary --uvs_auth_token = "changeme"
+    -- (optional) Make Matrix room moderators owners of the Prosody room.
+    -- Enabling this will mean once a participant, authed using this module, -- joins a call, their power in the relevant Matrix room will be checked -- via UVS and if they have more or equal the configured power here, -- they will be made an owner of the Prosody room.
+    -- This is disabled by default, uncomment with a sufficient level below.
+    --uvs_sync_power_levels = true
 ```

 The prosody image needs to have the Lua module `http` installed.
 Install it with LuaRocks: